Lionsgate in talks to sell Epix stake to MGM, Viacom -sources

 MGM, which owns a film library, has been exploring its options for some time following its emergence from bankruptcy six years ago.
 It is controlled by hedge funds including Anchorage Capital Partners and Highland Capital Partners.

-Lionsgate CEO Jon Feltheimer, asked at an investor day this month if Epix was for sale, said the business is “a valuable asset” and was “throwing off cash,” but added that Lionsgate, Viacom and MGM would “realize the value whichever way we all decide is best for our companies.”
+At Lionsgate's investor day earlier this month, Feltheimer, when asked if Epix was for sale, said the business is "a valuable asset" and that it was "throwing off cash," but added that Lionsgate, Viacom and MGM would "realize the value whichever way we all decide is best for our companies."
+(Reporting By Liana B. Baker in San Francisco and Jessica Toonkel in New York; Editing by Andrew Hay)